chankung9/cyphercast/README.md

 pnpm app:storybook -- --ci
 ```

-See `projects/cyphercast/tasks/roadmap_frontend_001.yaml` for the scaffold acceptance criteria and `docs/DEV_ROADMAP.md` for phase context.
+If you are referencing the Codex HQ repository, see `projects/cyphercast/tasks/roadmap_frontend_001.yaml` for the scaffold acceptance criteria and `projects/cyphercast/docs/DEV_ROADMAP.md` for phase context.
+In this downstream repo, consult the HQ docs or linked PRs when coordinating frontend milestones.

 ---